-Floor Area Ratio (FAR): Measurement of non-residential development including all buildings, structures or similar as compared the total area of the property or parcel on which it is located.
+Floor Area Ratio: Measurement of non-residential development including all buildings, structures or similar as compared the total area of the property or parcel on which it is located.
 A ratio measured in square feet to the area of a parcel of land, excluding any bonus or transferred floor area.
-Expressed as FAR The ratio of the total floor area of all non-residential buildings or structures on a site to the total area of the property or parcel on which they are located, excluding any bonus or transferred floor area.
+Expressed as FAR

-Form: In urban design, the perceived, three-dimensional shape of topography, buildings, or landscaping.
+Form: In urban design, the perceived, three- dimensional shape of topography, buildings, or landscaping.